microsoft/Code-Search/Java Migration/TFS_2017 RTW.md

 * The SQL server instance name where the TFS configuration database resides.
 * The name of the TFS configuration database.

-## Step 2: Stop Elasticsearch Service
+## Step 2: Stop and Remove Elasticsearch Service
 Open Command Prompt as an administrator

 If Elasticsearch is installed on the same server as TFS (local installation), use below command to locate ES folder.
 For remote search installations, locate the ES installation path and change the directory accordingly.